DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setnativedialoghandler.md

 ### Handle a Dialog Invoked on Page Load

-As soon as this example page loads, an alert blocks it.
+When the page in this example loads, it displays an alert dialog.
 To set a handler for this alert, you can start the test from an `about:blank` page, add a handler and proceed to the page with an `navigateTo` action.

+> Important!
+Use absolute file paths to navigate from an `about:blank` page.

 ```html
 <body>